keikun17/dotfiles/README.md

 ### Migrate from zsh to fish

+[ ] Get rid of zsh
-* term color not being properly set when sshed remotely
+[ ] term color not being properly set when sshed remotely
-* reverse search (ala ctrl-r)

-### Others

-* Eliminate MAC Requirement
-* More Sane copy-paste via reverse ssh + variable pasteboard